felipenmartins/Robotics-Simulation-Labs/Lab2/ReadMe.md

 [![Video 2 screenshot](../Lab2/Line_follower_robot_with_obstacles.png)](https://youtu.be/eELnG58BYzg).

 ## Conclusion
-After following this lab you should know more about the e-puck robot model, how to program a controller for it in Python, and how to program a robot behavior based on state machine.
+After following this lab you should know more about the e-puck robot model and its sensors, how to program a controller for it in Python, and how to program a robot behavior based on state machine.

 ## Next Lab
+In the next lab we will use encoder values to estimate the position and orientation of the robot while it navigates.

 Go to [Lab 3](../Lab3/ReadMe.md) - Odometry-based Localization

 Back to [main page](../README.md).